 At the end of the night in just about every theme park in Orlando, there is a night time show, and Universal is no exception.
 The Cinematic Celebration at Universal Studios Florida is a very popular show and the crowds surrounding the central lagoon start to gather about 30 to 45 minutes early.
 As a result, we find that the wait times for the most popular attractions drop, so you can get a few more rides in before the park closes.

 If it can be arranged, try to avoid as much of the mid-day as possible.
 If where you are staying is not close enough to Universal for this to be practical, then pay close attention to our next tip.

 Stay on Site

-When staying at an on-site hotel, guests will enjoy park entry an hour before the normal park opening for access to The Wizarding World of Harry Potter in both Universal Studios Florida (Diagon Alley) and Islands of Adventure (Hogsmede) as well as Universal’s Volcano Bay.
+When staying at an on-site hotel, guests will enjoy park entry an hour before the normal park opening for access to The Wizarding World of Harry Potter in both Universal Studios Florida (Diagon Alley) and Islands of Adventure (Hogsmede) as well as a half-hour early for Universal’s Volcano Bay.
 This benefit is included with all Universal hotels including Universal’s new Endless Summer resorts.